 - Most popular industries: Specialized design services, motion picture and video industries, newspaper, periodical, book, and directory publishers

 - Popular programs: Adobe Photoshop, Dreamweaver, Web Studio

 Online Associate Degrees in Web Design and Multimedia

-In a world where technology is king, those with an in-depth understanding of web design and multimedia are on the cutting edge of visual communication.
+In a world where technology is king, those with an in-depth understanding of web design and multimedia are at the forefront of visual communication.
 Online associate degrees in web design and multimedia may help lay the foundation for a career in a variety of industries, as having a strong online presence is quickly becoming essential for many organizations.
 Students pursuing an online associate degree in web design might learn about web content management, design principles and web authoring software, among other topics.

 What Does an Associate Degree Program in Web Design and Multimedia Entail?

 An online associate degree in web design and multimedia typically takes two years of full-time study to earn, but every degree program is unique.
 Core courses may include communications, project planning, online business models, career development and introductions to various technologies, including digital publishing and video editing.
 Online associate degree programs in web design and multimedia also commonly feature courses in the following topics:

 - Digital Media Applications: A study of various software applications used to create digital media.
 Students learn about special effects, animations, transitioning from one medium to another, and creating a seamless user experience.
 This course provides in-depth, hands-on training with a variety of popular software, such as Adobe's Photoshop, Edge Animate and Dreamweaver.